• Skip to main content

 2. Yellow Cake Mix

-Yellow cake is another classic option that is great for any occasion!
-It is also flavored using vanilla, but it features the whole egg instead of only the whites.
+Yellow cake is another classic option that is great for any occasion.
+It's also flavored using vanilla, but it includes whole eggs instead of only the whites.

-This recipe uses all-purpose flour, sugar, baking powder, baking soda, and salt.
-You might have these ingredients already in your pantry!
+This recipe calls for all-purpose flour, sugar, baking powder, baking soda, and salt.
+Each is a common pantry staple that I keep in stock.

 Yellow Cake Mix Recipe